 Contraindications: DKA, alcoholism, binge drinking, kidney or liver disease, congestive heart failure, pregnancy, use of contrast media, surgery, heart attack, age > 80 |

-Metformin is a chemical kin to the French lilac plant, which was noted in the early 1900s to lower the blood sugar.
-However, French lilac, like phenformin, turned out to be too toxic for use in humans.
-Metformin, with a much shorter action time than phenformin, has a much lower risk for severe side effects and is quite safe for use by anyone who is otherwise healthy.
+Metformin is a chemical kin to the French lilac plant, which was noted in the early 1900s to lower blood sugar.
+However, French lilac, like phenformin, turned out to be too toxic for human use.
+Metformin, with a much shorter action time than phenformin, has a much lower risk for severe side effects and is relatively safe for use by anyone who is otherwise healthy.
 In fact, in the major UKPDS study, it was the only drug that reduced diabetes-related death rates, heart attacks, and strokes.
-It should not be used by those who use more than two ounces or two drinks of alcohol a day, who have congestive heart failure, or who have significant kidney, liver, or lung disease.
+It should not be used by those who use more than two ounces or two drinks of alcohol daily, have congestive heart failure, or have significant kidney, liver, or lung disease.

-Metformin is available under the trade name Glucophage, or as an extended-release tablet called Glucophage XR.
+Metformin is available under the trade name Glucophage or as an extended-release tablet called Glucophage XR.
 It works well when combined with sulfonylureas.
 A combination of glyburide and metformin is available as Glucovance.
-Combined therapy leads to a greater reduction in blood sugar than can be attained by either class alone.
+Combined therapy leads to a more significant reduction in blood sugar than can be attained by either class alone.
 Generic metformin is available at a reduced cost.

 Metformin possesses some distinct advantages in treating diabetes.
-Excess glucose produced by the liver is the major source of high blood sugars in Type 2 diabetes and is typically the reason for high blood sugars on waking in the morning.
+Excess glucose produced by the liver is the primary source of high blood sugars in Type 2 diabetes and is typically the reason for high blood sugars upon waking in the morning.
 Metformin reduces this overproduction of glucose.
-It helps in lowering the blood sugar, especially after eating, with no risk of hypoglycemia when used alone.
+When used alone, it helps lower blood sugar, especially after eating, with no risk of hypoglycemia.
 Modest improvement in cholesterol levels is also seen.
-The 10-year UKPDS Study of over 3,000 people with Type 2 diabetes found that those who were placed on metformin had a 36% decrease in overall mortality and a 39% decrease in heart attacks.
+The 10-year UKPDS Study of over 3,000 people with Type 2 diabetes found that those placed on metformin had a 36% decrease in overall mortality and a 39% decrease in heart attacks.

-Because metformin shuts off the liver’s excess production of glucose, it reduces the amount of injected insulin needed to control the blood sugar in both Type 1 and Type 2 diabetes.
-People with Type 2 diabetes who are on insulin usually are advised to lower their insulin doses prior to starting metformin.
+Because metformin shuts off the liver’s excess glucose production, it reduces the injected insulin needed to control the blood sugar in both Type 1 and Type 2 diabetes.
+People with Type 2 diabetes who are on insulin usually are advised to lower their insulin doses before starting metformin.
 The full improvement in glycemic control and cholesterol levels may not be seen until 4 to 6 weeks of use have passed.

-Lactic acidosis, the serious but rare side effect originally seen with phenformin, results when a buildup of lactic acid occurs due to an inability to clear metformin from the system.
+Lactic acidosis, the severe but rare side effect seen initially with phenformin, results when lactic acid buildup occurs due to an inability to clear metformin from the system.
 Lactic acidosis occurs very rarely, only once in every 30,000 person-years of use.
-It almost always occurs in older people who have another major health problem, especially one that may impair breathing or circulation.
+It almost always occurs in older people with another major health problem, especially one that may impair breathing or circulation.
 Warning signs of lactic acidosis include fast and shallow breathing, diarrhea, severe muscle aches, cramping, unusual weakness or tiredness, or feeling cold.
-Because lactic acidosis has a mortality rate of about 40%, anyone who has significant lung disease, congestive heart failure, or kidney disease should never take this drug.
+Because lactic acidosis has a mortality rate of about 40%, anyone with significant lung disease, congestive heart failure, or kidney disease should never take this drug.